hadley/weeder/spec.markdown

 Weaver
 ========================

-A program for inserting R code into latex (and later html files).
+A program for inserting R code into latex.
 Similar to Sweave, but written in Ruby so as to be easier to maintain (Ruby's text processing features are more powerful) and provide caching functionality that Sweave doesn't.

 Caching
 ------------------------

 Should be possible to run only code that has changed since the last run.
-Two attacks:
+Two components:

   * load rdata.weave at start of each run, and save workspace into rdata.weave when done
   * hash each block to check for changes, only rerun that block if code has changes
     * hash also used to name sink and graphics files

-All cached files stored in file-name.weave/
+All cached files stored in .file-name.wvr/

 Command-line use
 ------------------------